evansedlar/UI-Project/README.md

 Star Wars Encyclopedia Website

+Welcome to the Star Wars Encyclopedia!
+This website is dedicated to providing information about the various planets, characters, species, starships, and vehicles that exist within the Star Wars universe.
+It is an extensive resource for fans of the Star Wars movies and TV shows, providing a wealth of information about the galaxy far, far away.

 Purpose of this app:
 This app is a database for information pertaining to the star wars franchise.